uwplse/pumpkin-pi/README.md

 The lifted functions and proofs are usually about as fast as the originals.
 See the paper and the examples for more detail.

-DEVOID will eventually be a part of [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH).
-The top-level functionality will likely move into that repository.
-This repository will likely still contain some libraries and DEVOID-specific functionality.
-Please stay tuned.
+DEVOID is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) proof repair plugin suite, and is included as a dependency of PUMPKIN PATCH starting with release 0.1.

 # Getting Started with DEVOID